Fraktal-PM3/fraktal/docs/docs/Deployment/Backend/3-configuration.md

 Open `build/config` and modify the following:

 1. Update all certificate paths from `/path/to/your/` to your local path
-2. Update the server IP address based on where you're running the scripts:
+2. Update the server IP address from `YOUR_PUBLIC_IP` to your actual public IP address.
-   - **Running locally on the same machine as minikube**: Use the internal minikube IP (e.g., `https://192.168.49.2:8443`).
-You can find this by running `kubectl cluster-info`.
-   - **Running from a remote machine**: Use your public IP with port 18443 (e.g., `https://YOUR_PUBLIC_IP:18443`)

 Example config structure: